OpenStarscape/starscape-protocol/chprops.md

 * Initially written as "Changing properties protocol" by Alexander Logan Martin on March 20 2020.
 Not published.
 * Generally revised and placed under the GNU Free Documentation License as "Changeable Properties Protocol" by Alexander Logan Martin on March 21 2020.
 Published [via GitHub](https://github.com/OpenStarscape/Protocol) by the OpenStarscape team.
 * Revised to improve error reporting as "Changeable Properties Protocol" by Alexander Logan Martin on March 21 2020.
 Published [via GitHub](https://github.com/OpenStarscape/Protocol) by the OpenStarscape team.
+* Revised to improve terminology and allow reply elision as "Changeable Properties Protocol by Alexander Logan Martin on March 24 2020.
+Published [via GitHub](https://github.com/OpenStarscape/Protocol) by the OpenStarscape team.